PoCInnovation/Pool2022/Software/day05/React/README.md

 All these DOM elements in memory compose the Virtual DOM.

-> DOM stands for Document Object Model, wich is the HTML representation of a web page.
+> DOM stands for Document Object Model, which is the HTML representation of a web page.
 > As a consequence, a DOM element is a part of the HTML representation of a web page.

 This Virtual DOM is a copy of the Real DOM.